jurkobrillka/jurkobrillka/README.md

 - 🌱 I’m currently learning java/spring boot and improving my leadership skills.
 - 💡 Interested in project management.
 - 📫 How to reach me: Gmail: brillaju@gmail.com
-- ⚡ Fun fact: I have 2 dream jobs, software developer and professional beach volleyball coach, pretty strange combination right? :D
+- ⚡ Fun fact: I`ve made it from eastern Slovakia to northern Dennmark in 3 days => by hitchiking